soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ## Example: A security administrator triggers an investigation from Threat Explorer

-In addition to automatic investigations that are triggered by an alert, your organization's security operations team can trigger an automatic investigation from a view in Threat Explorer.
+In addition to automatic investigations that are triggered by an alert, your organization's security operations team can trigger an automatic investigation from a view in [Threat Explorer](use-explorer-in-security-and-compliance.md).

 For example, suppose that you are viewing data in Explorer about user-reported messages.
 You can select an item in the list of results, and then click **Investigate**.

 ![User-reported messages in Explorer with Investigate button](media/Explorer-UserReported-Investigate.png)

-As another example, suppose you are using the Email > Malware view in Explorer, and there are several email messages detected as containing malware.
+As another example, suppose you are viewing data about email messages detected as containing malware, and there are several email messages detected as containing malware.
 You can select the **Email** tab, select one or more email messages, and then, on the **Actions** menu, select **Investigate**.

 ![Starting an investigation for malware in Explorer](media/Explorer-Malware-Email-ActionsInvestigate.png)

+Similar to playbooks triggered by an alert, automatic investigations that are triggered from a view in Explorer include a root investigation, steps to identify and correlate threats, and recommended actions to mitigate those threats.

 ## Get started